XD-DENG/ECharts2Shiny/README.md

 - [中文版](#echarts2shiny包)

 As a R package, *ECharts2Shiny* can help embed the interactive charts plotted by *ECharts* library into our *Shiny* application.
-Currently, we can support pie charts, line charts, bar charts, scatter plots, and gauge.
+Currently, we can support

+- Pie charts
+- Line charts
+- Bar charts
+- Scatter plots
+- Radar chart
+- Gauge

+### Contents
 - [How to Install](#how-to-install)
 - [Features](#features)
 - [Examples](#examples)